mark-mcdermott/xin/README.md

 ## Status

-Currently in initial development phase.
-The first step is updating all LLM documentation to match this project.
+Currently in a beta release phase.
+I want the UX "micro-interactions" to be cleaner before proper release.